round tables and tours

 Francis has worked as Assistant Gallery Director for the Ellipse Art Center in Arlington, VA, assistant coordinator for the Mountain Lake Workshops with director/producer Ray Kass, and as Gallery Coordinator for the Virginia Tech Armory Gallery.
 A native of Virginia, he holds a Master of Fine Arts in Arts Administration and a Bachelor of Arts in Studio Art with concentration in painting and drawing from Virginia Polytechnic Institute and State University in Blacksburg, VA.

-2:30 PM - 4:30 PM - Round Table discussion with Miranda Wagner of VALET
+2:30 PM - 4:30 PM - Round Table discussion with Miranda Wagner of VALET and Aimee Joyaux of Art in Action

 About VALET: VALET is an artist-run venue invested in community involvement, diversity, and cross-disciplinary ventures in the metro Richmond area.
 Supported by a small group of passionate individuals, VALET aims to create an inclusive space for emerging and experimental artists to showcase their work.